-Nick is data engineer and recent law graduate.
+Nick is an IT professional and a lawyer.
 Since 1999 he has worked for a variety of different businesses including several Australian ISPs, the financial services industry and technology start-ups.
-He hopes to solve the impedance mismatch between law and technology by educating legal and tech professionals alike.
+He hopes to solve the impedance-mismatch between law and technology by educating legal and tech professionals alike.

 CA: You chose a niche career path marrying technology and law.
 What sparked your interest?

 I’ve had a keen interest in technology ever since I was a kid.
 Its possibilities have always excited me.
 After completing my IT studies and working in industry for many years, I saw a lot of things that made me uncomfortable.
 I used to be an avid Slashdot reader, and there was always a good patent troll story on there to read which techies would go crazy over.

 I had legal professional friends and family and when I would mentioned things like the “Amazon one click” patent to them, they thought it was ok.
 The reasons behind how and why this could happen got me curious.

 When I was looking at doing further studies following my undergrad I enrolled in a single law subject out of plain curiosity.
 I loved it and to my surprise it was interesting.
 After getting a taste for law with that first foundation subject, I became serious about it and went on to become a legal practitioner.

 CA: How did you get involved in CryptoAUSTRALIA?

 I met Gabor through Electronic Frontiers Australia (EFA), an organisation I’ve been a member of since 2006.
 The EFA is largely an online community, they even hold their AGM on IRC.

 Gabor’s meatspace events were something different.
 The EFA and Gabor organised a few joint events and they worked well.